KarimPwnz/sourcegraph-scripts/README.md

 Scripts for the purposes of scraping Sourcegraph search results.
-Script `json-to-raw-url.sh` extracts raw GitHub file URLs from [src-cli](https://github.com/sourcegraph/src-cli/), and `src/github_downloader.py` downloads all the fetched files.
+Script `json-to-raw-url.sh` extracts raw GitHub file URLs from [src-cli](https://github.com/sourcegraph/src-cli/), and `src/github_downloader.py` downloads all the files from GitHub.

 ## Example Usage